omimoz/hasinQ/README.md

 - **Use Store for Global States**: Use Redux store to handle global states.
 Located at `redux/store`.
 - **Use Mock Service API**: Use a mock service API with JSON server.
 Located at `data-services/db.json`.
 - **Add Some Style**: Add styles with Emotion CSS and Ant Design.
 Located at `./styles`.
+- **Use Cypress for Testing**: Use Cypress to test various scenarios.
+Located at `cypress/e2e`.
+(It's your first time using this library, hope it's satisfying!)
+- **Use Vite PWA**: Use Vite PWA to turn the app into a PWA.
+Include a simple demo code to register service worker and cache some static assets.
+Located at `sw.js`.

 ## Run Project, Server, Tests, Build, and Preview